cloudfoundry-tutorials/cf-and-k8s/content/docs/how-compare.md

 The diagram shows that:

-* Cloud Foundry fits very well on top of Kubernetes
+* Cloud Foundry complements Kubernetes by providing a single distribution of additional functionality that is pre-configured to work together
 * Kubernetes can be extended to offer the same functionality as Cloud Foundry
 * Cloud Foundry can be deployed to virtual machines with BOSH if an organisation does not use or is not yet using Kubernetes